CLOSE X

 By John and Sandra Nowlan

-On the flat, farmland-covered Texas plain below us scores of mysterious-looking crop circles could be seen.
-We soon learned that these were caused by “central pivot irrigation”, using deep artesian wells and long, wheel supported pipes that circled the water source.
+On the flat, farmland-covered Texas plain below us we can see scores of mysterious-looking crop circles.
+We soon learn these are the result of “central pivot irrigation.”
+It uses deep artesian wells and long pipes that circled the water source.

 We were heading to the major Panhandle city of Amarillo, the “Yellow Rose of Texas.”
-Its growth in the late 19th and early 20th century was enhanced by the railroad and cattle drives.
+Its growth in the late 19th and early 20th century is due to the railroad and cattle drives.
 Route 66, the famous trans-continental highway that wound its way from Chicago to Los Angeles, spurred additional growth.

 A cattle drive through downtown Amarillo in the Texas panhandle